malan88/kandr/1/testdata.md

 abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.
---Such has been the patient sufferance of these Colonies; and such is now the necessity which constrains them to alter their former Systems of Government.
+---Such has been the patient sufferance of these Colonies; and such is now the necessity which constrains them to alter their former Systems of Government.
 The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an